 5. Ditto British Dressage Shows.
 And yes, tweed is perfectly acceptable in the dressage arena at the lower levels, whatever the H&H dressage editor says.

 6. You start to see pictures of event horses on holiday on Instagram rather than competition shots.

-8. Event riders will soon be tweeting about their skiing injuries (if we’re allowed to go), rather than their eventing injuries.
+7. Event riders will soon be tweeting about their skiing injuries (if we’re allowed to go), rather than their eventing injuries.